rcherrueau/execo/doc/tutorial.rst

  print process_A.stdout

-We sleep for 1 second after starting the servers to make sure that they are ready to receive incoming connexions.
+We sleep for 1 second after starting the servers to make sure that they are ready to receive incoming connections.

-The netcat option ``-i 1`` is important in this example because as process_A and process_B are started almost simultaneously, we want to introduce a little delay (1 second) before process_B tries to connect to process_A, to be sure that process_A has finished its initialization and is ready to receive incoming connexions.
+The netcat option ``-i 1`` is important in this example because as process_A and process_B are started almost simultaneously, we want to introduce a little delay (1 second) before process_B tries to connect to process_A, to be sure that process_A has finished its initialization and is ready to receive incoming connections.

 This example shows the asynchronous control of processes: while a process is running (the netcat receiver), the code can do something